How to Prevent Moisture Accumulation

 - It is very important to seal up all air-leakage paths between your living spaces and other parts of your building structure.
 Measurements have shown that air leaking into walls and attics carries significant amounts of moisture.

 - Plan a moisture escape path.
 Some moisture will always be present in your home.
 You can help this moisture escape with well-planned ventilation or by careful selection of your building materials.
 Typical attic ventilation arrangements are one example of a planned escape path for moisture that has traveled from your home's interior into the attic space.
 You can also use a dehumidifier to reduce moisture levels in your home, but it will increase your energy use and you must be sure to keep it clean to avoid mold growth.
 If you use a humidifier for comfort during the winter months, be sure that there are no closed-off rooms where the humidity level is too high.

 - You can use vapor retarders to reduce moisture diffusion through your walls, floors, and ceilings.
 This is relatively easy to do when building a new house, but there are a few things that you can do for existing houses as well.
 The kind of vapor retarder you should use, and where you put it, depends on whether moisture is more likely to be moving into or out of your house.
 If moisture moves both ways for significant parts of the year, you may want to avoid the use of a vapor retarder completely.

 What Is a Vapor Retarder?

 Vapor retarders are special materials including treated papers, paints, plastic sheets, and metallic foils that reduce the passage of water vapor.
+Vapor barriers, sheeting installed in walls to keep moisture out, are one kind vapor retarder.
 Tests are made to measure how much water vapor can travel through each material, and the results are called permeance, or perms.
 The lower the perm, the better the vapor retarder.

 Where Can I Learn More?